• Skip to primary navigation

 On the other hand, Italian parsley has flat leaves, which make it perfect for mixing with other sauces without changing the color of your food.

-It's important to note that these two varieties have slightly different tastes; curly parsley has a subtle taste, whereas its counterpart carries a stronger hint of bitterness that pairs perfectly with fish-based dishes or roasted vegetables.
+these two varieties have slightly different tastes; curly parsley has a subtle taste, whereas its counterpart carries a stronger hint of bitterness that goes well with fish-based dishes or roasted vegetables.

 Ultimately it comes down to personal preference when selecting which type of parsley is best suited to your recipe needs.